Skip to main content

 Sensor Hub

-The sensor hub is an on-premise Raspberry Pi 4 that:
+The sensor hub is an on-premise gateway running a headless daemon that:

-• Processes wristband data for fall detection and elopement alerts
+• Processes wristband data for proximity and elopement alerts

 Each unit needs at least one hub.